draxios/bizcoin/README.md

 out collectively by the network.

-For more information, as well as the binary version of the Bizzycoin software, see [https://bizzycoin.org](https://bizzycoin.org).
+For more information, as well as the binary version of the Bizcoin software, see [https://bizzycoin.org](https://bizzycoin.org).

 License
 -------